 In September 2020, the game changed.

-We bid farewell to our rigid hierarchies and welcomed the new age of #Roam and backlinking, no more librarian-style organization but rather dynamic networks connecting thoughts in ways we never thought possible!
+We bid farewell to our rigid hierarchies and welcomed the new age of Roam Research and backlinking, no more librarian-style organization but rather dynamic networks connecting thoughts in ways we never thought possible!

 Evernote failed to keep up with this revolution.
 But, that was only the beginning.
 For me, there were so many reasons still yet to be discovered.